 Have local self-governments succeeded in maintaining the same quality and speed of issuing construction permits that they had at the time when the new law was first implemented?

-– When a law is passed that is reform orientated and in some way revolutionary for Serbia, then that isn’t just a change of regulations, but rather the entire working method changes, along with the level of awareness among civil servants in local self-governments.
+– When a law is passed that is reform orientated and in some way revolutionary for Serbia, then that isn’t just a change of regulations, but rather the entire working method changes, along with the level of awareness among civil servants in local self-government.
 The Law on Planning and Construction was adopted at the end of 2014, and appropriate bylaws were adopted along with it, so application started practically immediately.

 The introduction of law is a greater challenge than its actual adoption, but in the case of the reform of construction permits, we were successful in implementation thanks to the training of civil servants in local self-governments and thanks to the constant presence of Ministry staff on the ground.